bsshin71/altibase_sample/odbc/README.md

 </code> </pre>

 ## configure  Makefile and Source code
-#change Makefile value  with your current setting  to find  unix odbc library
+#change variables in Makefile   with your current setting  to find  unix odbc library
 , you might need to change  ODBCLIB  with the  unixodbc library directory that you installed
 <pre><code>
 CXX = g++